 Aboutboul played a pivotal role in Ridley Scott’s Body of Lies alongside Leonardo DiCaprio and has appeared in Christopher Nolan’s blockbuster The Dark Knight Rises, Steven Spielberg’s Munich and Peter MacDonald’s Rambo III.

-More recently, Aboutboul starred in London Has Fallen opposite Gerard Butler, Hand of God, which earned him another award from the Jerusalem Film Festival, and A Place in Heaven, written and directed by Yossi Madmoni, which screened at the Toronto International Film Festival, Karlovy Vary Film Festival, and the Seattle International Film Festival.
-Earlier this year he appeared in Beirut, directed by Brad Anderson.
+More recently, Aboutboul starred in London Has Fallen opposite Gerard Butler, Hand of God, which earned him another award from the Jerusalem Film Festival and A Place in Heaven, written and directed by Yossi Madmoni, which screened at the Toronto International Film Festival, Karlovy Vary International Film Festival and the Seattle International Film Festival.
+In 2018, he appeared in Beirut, directed by Brad Anderson.

 Aboutboul lives in Los Angeles with his wife, Israeli filmmaker Shir Bilia, and their four children.